Skip to main content

 How do I make a neutral holiday message feel personal?
 Toggle answer

-Add one real detail: a shared year, a thank-you, distance, teamwork, family warmth or a small memory.
-Neutral wording becomes warmer when it is tied to the actual relationship.
+Add one real detail: a shared year, a thank-you, distance, teamwork, family warmth, or a small memory.
+Neutral wording feels warmer when it’s tied to your actual relationship.

 Is Season’s Greetings too formal for friends or family?
 Toggle answer

-Not if the rest of the message feels warm.
-For close people, pair it with a personal line, a memory or a wish that sounds like something you would actually say.
+Not if the rest of your message feels warm.
+For close people, pair it with a personal line, a memory, or a wish that sounds like something you would actually say.

 TL;DR - Keep Season’s Greetings Warm but Specific